 **Note: Many bioavailable nutrient forms are physically much bulkier and, therefore, take up much more capsule space.
 This alone can lead to a daily dose requiring a higher number of capsules.

 - Evidence-Based Dosages: While it may seem straightforward, products can be manufactured much cheaper when a less active ingredient is added.
-Additionally, it is more marketable when selling a 1 capsule per day product vs. a 2 (or 6) capsule per day product.
+Additionally, it is more marketable when selling a one capsule per day product vs. a two (or six) capsule per day product.
 For these reasons, lower-quality supplements skimp out on ingredient amounts and fall short of the targeted evidence-based levels.

 - Totality of Nutrients: To have a multivitamin complex with most nutrients or just the important ones doesn’t make sense.
 It’s like saying that only calcium is important for bone health (it’s not, by the way).
 Many multi’s lack trace minerals, phytonutrients and ‘non-vitamin’ antioxidants that have also been shown to be necessary for optimal health.
 The best multi’s include everything.